Vivid-IOV-Labs/web-monetization-video-ads/README.md

 Launches `initVideoAdvertizer` when `document.monetization` is not present in the page or some `monetization errors` occured and runs `initVideoMonetizer`in the other case.

+It also makes sure to run `initVideoAdvertizer` once and pause the `videoElement` on every `monetizationstop` events.

 ### Others Modules In Depth

 #### VideoMonetizer